section-engineering-education/engineering-education/content/articles/making-predictions-using-monte-carlo-simulation/index.md

 ### Understanding Monte Carlo Basics

-For a Monte Carlo model, there are four main steps.
+For a Monte Carlo model, there are four main steps to come up with the desired result.

 These are discussed below:

-#### Basic Steps
+#### Monte Carlo Process (Basic steps to be followed)

+Follow these steps to come up with your intended model:

 1. **Define inputs probability**